SuperScientificSoftwareLaboratory/TileSpGEMM/README.md

 ## Output information

-Lines 1-2 outputs the input matrix's information including the path of matrix file, The number of rows, columns and nonzeros.
+Lines 1-2 output the input matrix's information including the path of matrix file, The number of rows, columns and nonzeros.

 Line 3 prints the file loading time (in seconds).